Your Guide to Finding And Using Naturalization Records

 The U.S.C.I.S. now offers a for-fee service through the genealogy section of their website.
 USCIS has records for

 Those who naturalized between September 27, 1906 and March 31, 1956 Those who arrived as immigrants from July 1, 1924 to May 1, 1951 Those who were alive in the US and registered as aliens (non-citizens) under the 1940 Alien Registration Act.
 Those who arrived before 1924, and who later underwent Registry (legalization) between 1929 and 1944 Overview of the record groups named above.
-(Historical Records Series)If your ancestor fits in one of these groups, you will first pay for a search of an index, then send in for the records.
-Read their instructions thoroughly and follow them carefully.
-Avoid common errors.
-The aren't in a forgiving mood.
+(Historical Records Series)If your ancestor fits in one of these groups, you will first pay for a search of an index, then send in for the records (which you will also pay for.)

 What is available online?